 Geographic restrictions: some videos may be restricted in certain countries.
 This restriction applies to where the attendee is located.

-Other Restrictions: some videos are only playable on a certain set of domains and are not available for mobile integration.
+Other Restrictions: some videos are only playable on a certain set of domains and are not available for mobile integration (so may become unavailable within Attendify Mobile Experience).
 According to Youtube, the only foolproof way to know if an attendee has access to watch a video is to have them try watching it.

 To make sure your Youtube video is available for all attendees across various devices during the event, we recommend following the next steps.